 Ancient Greek Art

 The art made in ancient Greece has had an immense influence on the future of art in not only surrounding areas, but both western and eastern culture.
-The classical statues and sculptures of ancient Greece are not the only thing the ancient Greeks enjoyed crafting.
+The classical statues and sculptures of ancient Greece are not the only things the ancient Greeks enjoyed crafting.
 Alexander the Great’s famous conquests initiated culture exchange between Greece and Central Asia, including those of Indian descent.
 This resulted in Greco-Buddhist art.

 The philosophy of ancient Greece often horned in on the inquiries of logic and reason.
 When looking through history, this is actually not to different from the philosophy of other ancient cultures.
 Neither reason nor inquiry began with the Greeks.
 Although it is hard to define exactly what is unique to the system of Greek philosophy, it is hard to deny that the works of Plato weren’t instrumental in the formation of our current philosophical system.